 Besides the data already mentioned, for the purpose of organising and running the events we will also process your biographical summary and your photographs, if you supply these to us.
 We will process these data based on your consent pursuant to Art 6 (1) (a) GDPR, which you give us by informed, active communication.

-Your pictures can be used to showcase the event in all media of TU Graz, including online and on social media platforms (please pay attention to the information signs at the event).
+Your pictures can be used to showcase the event on media operated by TU Graz (please pay attention to the information signs at the event).

 Your personal data will not be transmitted to third parties in principle.
 If a transmission of data to third parties is unavoidable, the recipient will be specified separately when registering for the respective event.